ipfs-inactive/gx-workspace/README.md

 ```

 Now bubble up the hashes through the tree, this leaves dirty `package.json` and `.gx/`.
-This will abort if *any* repo is dirty, overridable by -f
+This will abort if *any* repo is already dirty, overridable by -f

 ```sh
 > gx-workspace update go-cid go-libp2p-interface-pnet